junxit/us-congress-bills-117/derived/amendments.md

 ### 42 U.S.C. § 290bb-41

-> in paragraph (6), by striking “Indian tribe, tribal organization” each place it appears and inserting “Indian Tribe, Tribal organization”; and
+> in paragraph (6), by striking “Indian tribe, tribal organization” and inserting “Indian Tribe, Tribal organization”; and

 | | |
 |---|---|